harrisonlab/phytophthora_rubi/README.md

 2
 The number of sequences extracted is
 129

+SPAdes:
-spades - P.rubi - SCRP249
+P.rubi - SCRP249
 The number of ORF CRNs overlapping Augustus CRNs:
-123
+122
 The number of Augustus CRNs overlapping ORF CRNs:
-123
+125
 The number of CRNs unique to ORF models:
-8
+9
 The number of CRNs unique to Augustus models:
-3
+6
 The number of sequences extracted is
-126
+140
-spades - P.rubi - SCRP324
+P.rubi - SCRP324
 The number of ORF CRNs overlapping Augustus CRNs:
-120
+119
 The number of Augustus CRNs overlapping ORF CRNs:
 120
 The number of CRNs unique to ORF models:
-6
+7
 The number of CRNs unique to Augustus models:
-4
+7
 The number of sequences extracted is
+134
+P.rubi - SCRP333
+The number of ORF CRNs overlapping Augustus CRNs:
 117
-spades - P.rubi - SCRP333
-The number of ORF CRNs overlapping Augustus CRNs:
-120
 The number of Augustus CRNs overlapping ORF CRNs:
-120
+119
 The number of CRNs unique to ORF models:
-9
+12
 The number of CRNs unique to Augustus models:
-1
+8
 The number of sequences extracted is
-119
+139
 ```

 #Functional annotation